microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export { Transformer_2 as Transformer }

+// Warning: (ae-forgotten-export) The symbol "transientDecorator" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function transient<T extends Constructable>(): typeof transientDecorator;

+// Warning: (ae-incompatible-release-tags) The symbol "transient" is marked as @public, but its signature references "RegisterSelf" which is marked as @alpha
+//
+// @public
+export function transient<T extends Constructable>(target: T & Partial<RegisterSelf<T>>): T & RegisterSelf<T>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "TreeItem" because one of its declarations is marked as @internal
 //